-City of Marina totals include the portion of the city within the Ord Community
+^{}City of Marina totals include the portion of the city within the Ord Community

-Ord Community totals excludes the City of Marina portion.
+^{}Ord Community totals excludes the City of Marina portion.
 Ord population shown only for period served by MCWD.
-[4]

-Source: MCWD /Schaaf and Wheeler, 2011.
-2010 UWMP, June 14.
+[4] Source: MCWD /Schaaf and Wheeler, 2016.
+2015 UWMP.

-With or without LAFCO approval of the SOI amendment and Service Area annexation, the former Fort Ord is planned for accommodating new development consistent with the land uses, intensities, and constraints adopted in the Fort Ord Reuse Plan.
-The Reuse Plan EIR reviews growth inducement resulting from the Plan for both the year 2015 and ultimate buildout.
-The Year 2015 development scenario was found to be consistent with regional population projections for the former Fort Ord, and population and employment numbers were used in developing the constrained development scenario that was a part of the adopted Reuse Plan.
+Reuse Plan.
 In approving the Reuse Plan, FORA adopted "Constrained Development" plan in which overall land use intensity was reduced from 22,232 total residential units to 10,816 total residential units, and from 45,457 new jobs to 18,342 new jobs.
-Table 8 compares ultimate buildout at Fort Ord under the Reuse Plan, estimated development in the year 2015, and the level of development adopted by FORA as part of the Reuse Plan.
+Table 9 compares ultimate buildout at Fort Ord under the Reuse Plan, estimated development in the year 2015, and the level of development adopted by FORA as part of the Reuse Plan.